fors-fm/lode/README.md

 MIT license ([LICENSE](LICENSE) or <http://opensource.org/licenses/MIT>)

 ## Contributing
 We provide this software as-is and in a finished state.
-We however encourage  continued/derivate work using Lode or the Template synthesizer as a base.
+We however encourage derivate work in form of forks using Lode or the Template synthesizer as a base.